sachinjain9910/online_fruit_order/README.md

 ****** DEPLOYMENT NOTE ******

 This project includes a mock deployment stage to demonstrate CD flow.
-No real AWS resources are required.
+No real AWS resources are required..